 More information is available on the Study Abroad page.

 Students who major in a world language go on to careers in business, media, education, government service, church work, the travel industry, and in many other areas.
-Visit the Office of Career Services for more information.
+Visit the Office of Career & Calling for more information.

 Yes, many language majors take one or more years of another language.
 Students who study ancient languages often combine Greek and Latin or Greek and Hebrew.